apache/geode/Code-Style-Guide.md

 #Code Style Guide

-Java code for the GemFire project was originally developed using conventions based on
+Java code for the Geode project was originally developed using conventions based on
 +The Elements of Java Style+, by A. Vermeulen, S. Ambler, _et. al_.